Top 9 Places to Visit in Pondicherry

 - Promenade beach

-- Chunnambar boating
+- Chunnambar Boat House

-1. Residential Buildings in White Town
+1. Residential Buildings in the White Town

 The old French town is the most important place to visit since it has kept much of its heritage.
 It is also called the white town as white people (read French) stayed in this part of the town in the olden days.
 The heritage houses were designed based on the Franco-Tamil architecture, an amalgamation of the two styles.